 Eligibility for externships is limited to second-semester 2Ls and 3L J.D. students in good standing.
-First-semester 2Ls may extern parttime with the permission of the director of externships; they may not extern full time.
+First-semester 2Ls may extern parttime with the permission of the director of externships.
 LL.M. students are not eligible for externships; transfer students are not eligible for full-time externships.
 Only in exceptional circumstances will a full-time externship be approved for a student's third semester.